 book review submission requirements

 Over time we have found that most of our contributors prefer to make their own choice of books to review rather than refer to a prepared list, so have removed a link to "Suggested Titles."
-We encourage reviewers to contact the Review Editor at email@example.com if they have any questions on the suitability of a particular book proposed for review in Touchstone.
+We encourage reviewers to contact the Editor at firstname.lastname@example.org if they have any questions on the suitability of a particular book proposed for review in Touchstone.
 This is especially recommended in the case of new fiction, on reviews of which Touchstone is very selective.
 While we resist making ironclad rules on what we will and will not consider, as a rule we favor reviews of books that have high literary quality and thematic depth.
 A positive response from the Editor on suitability does not, of course, assure publication of a finished review.

 Book reviews should be in MS Word or Rich Text Format (RTF) as attached files and sent to email@example.com.
 The review should include the following information: